Before we begin, you will need to install these packages

 …if you have done no processing, manipulation, coding, or analysis of the data.
 In other words, the file you received from the person before you is untouched.
 But it may not be the rawest version of the data.
 The person who gave you the raw data may have done some computations.
 They have a different “raw data set”.

-file.
+Data lives anywhere and everywhere.
+Data might be stored simply in a .csv or .txt file.
 Data might be stored in an Excel or Google Spreadsheet.
 Data might be stored in large databases that require users to write special functions to interact with to extract the data they are interested in.

-For example, you may have heard of the terms mySQL
+For example, you may have heard of the terms mySQL or MongoDB.

 From Wikipedia, MySQL is defined as an open-source relational database management system (RDBMS).
 Its name is a combination of “My”, the name of co-founder Michael Widenius’s daughter,[7] and “SQL”, the abbreviation for Structured Query Language..